microsoft/vcpkg/docs/maintainers/control-files.md

 # CONTROL files

+Control files have been deprecated in favor of [manifest files](manifest-files.md);
+however, they will still exist in the codebase and be supported for quite some time.

 The `CONTROL` file contains metadata about the port.
 The syntax is based on [the Debian `control` format][debian] although we only support the subset of fields documented here.

 Field names are case-sensitive and start the line without leading whitespace.
 Paragraphs are separated by one or more empty lines.